elasmo4/SQLAlchemy-Challenge/README.md

 <h3>SQLAlchemy-Challenge</h3>
 <h5>Code location:</h5>

-> The climate analyis can be found by selecting the climate_starter.ipynb file above.
+> The climate analysis can be found by selecting the climate_starter.ipynb file above.
 >
 > The web application can be found by selecting the app.py file above.